cockroachdb/pebble/docs/RFCS/20220112_pebble_sstable_format_versions.md

 The choice of switching to a Pebble versioning scheme starting `1` simplifies the implementation.
-Essentially all existing Pebble stores are managed via Cockroach, and were either previously using RocksDB and migrated to Pebble, or were created as Pebble stores.
+Essentially all existing Pebble stores are managed via Cockroach, and were either previously using RocksDB and migrated to Pebble, or were created with Pebble stores.
 In both situations the table format used is RocksDB v2.

 Given that Pebble has not needed (and likely will not need) to support other